 Equal treatment of shareholders

 A duty of commercial confidentiality applies to information Petoro receives through its monitoring of Statoil’s marketing and sales and in its work on the budget and accounts relating to the marketing and sale of the state’s petroleum.
-The company’s ethical guidelines emphasise that the recipient of such confidential information must use it only for its intended purpose, and must not trade in Statoil ASA’s securities for as long as the information is not publicly known.
+The company’s ethical guidelines emphasise that a recipient of such confidential information must use it only for its intended purpose, and must not trade in Statoil ASA’s securities for as long as the information is not publicly known.

 The Ministry of Petroleum and Energy, in the person of the minister, represents the government as sole owner and serves as the company’s general meeting and highest authority.
 Notice of general meetings is issued in accordance with the provisions of the Norwegian Limited Liability Companies Act relating to state-owned companies.
 The annual general meeting is held before the end of June each year.
 Guidelines for issues to be considered by the company’s general meeting are laid down in the Petroleum Act.
 Owner decisions are taken and resolutions adopted at the general meeting, which also elects the company’s external auditor.
 The board of directors of Petoro AS serves as the general meeting of Petoro Iceland AS.